MarieJoigneau/DP-SCR_Identify-and-estimate-density-lynx-population/README.md

 More precise README are in each part.

+I haven't put the Spatial Capture Recapture R script as I have taken most of the part from a Olivier Gimenez R script.

 If you have any questions don't hesitate to contact me,
 Best,
 Marie Joigneau